This week inHusker history

 The week of Dec.
 30-Jan.
-5, looking back in stretches of years divisible by five:
+5, looking back in five-year intervals

 1917-18: Football letters are issued to 19 team members, three of whom – Ed Shaw, Farley Young and William Day – are getting set to enter the military.

 1932-33: Former Husker star John Choppy Rhodes resigns after three seasons as head coach at Wyoming.

 «1937-38: Elmer Dohrmann reels in seven pass receptions as the East and West all-star teams battle to a 0-0 tie in San Francisco.
 The performance has pro teams vying for his services.

 1957-58: Ray Richards, former Husker All-America tackle, resigns after three seasons as head coach of the NFL's Chicago Cardinals. | Bio

 1962-63: Bill Thunder Thornton scores two TDs in the Southwest Challenge Bowl all-star game.
 Meanwhile, three weeks after the Gotham Bowl, Nebraska and Miami continue waiting for their checks.

 1967-68: Wayne Meylan shares MVP honors as North beats the South, 22-16, in the annual Blue-Gray game.

 1982-83: Nebraska comes back from a 17-7 deficit to beat underdog LSU 21-20 in the Orange Bowl.

 1987-88: Florida State rallies for a 31-28 win over the Huskers in the Fiesta Bowl.